RedBeret/Fitness-Coach-Python-SQL-CLI/README.md

 To get started with the Python CLI Bodyweight Fitness Coach, follow the installation and usage instructions below.

-## Installation

-1. Clone the repository to your local machine:

-Steps to run

-2. Follow the on-screen prompts to interact with the CLI and create your workout plans.

 ## User Stories

 ### Core Deliverables